 2).
 What’s your favorite part about writing?

 Connecting with readers.
 There is nothing that compares to the feeling of writing what you feel to be a relevant and insightful thought, and then having a reader express the same sentiment on their end of this exchange.
 That is magic.
 I began writing, as many others I’m sure, to myself.
 I was my own first critic and first groupie.
-To extend the field of exposure beyond myself was a step of faith, but to get understanding from readers in response to that action is a satisfaction I had previously thought impossible to obtain.
+To extend the field of exposure beyond myself was a step of faith, but to get understanding from readers in response to that action is a satisfaction hard to put into words.
+It’s a rush.

 3).
 For you, what’s the biggest challenge when it comes to writing?

 The idea that whatever I have to contribute has been done before, numerous times.

 In the internet age, with Google so ready and willing to answer any question one might think of, the weight of likely irrelevance weighs heavy on a lot of creative people these days.
 The more experience I have in proving that thought wrong, the more confidence I gain as a writer.
 I can’t help but think of a passage from Dune when confronted with this question: “fear is the mind killer”.
 The whole prayer from that book has weight for me, but this line in particular really sums things up.

 4).
 Why did you want to write for TNM Publishing?